 This package has loads of the ones we looked at today.
-Even better, there is also a range of great products from good folks we couldn’t fit in our list.
+Even better, there is also a range of great products from good folks we couldn’t fit on our list.

 This pack gives you the opportunity to try out a huge range of blades.
 Like most men, you’ll eventually find a brand of safety razor blade that works for you.

-That’s it my good folks of the double edge safety razor blades association.
+That’s it my good folks of the double edge safety razor blades club.
 I’ll be updating this list as often as possible.

 Now you know the best DE safety razor blades.
 Let’s briefly discuss some things you should consider when making a purchase.

 Things to Consider When Buying DE Safety Razor Blades

 Just because a brand of blade works perfectly for one person doesn’t mean it’s going to work just as well for you.
 Bear in mind that every man’s skin and whiskers are different.
 The points mentioned here will help you get a pleasant shave consistently.

 Here are some factors to consider: